Bortigali

-Bortigali (Bortigale) is a comune (municipality) in the Province of Nuoro in the Italian region Sardinia, located about 120 km north of Cagliari and about 45 km west of Nuoro.
-As of 31 December 2004, it had a population of 1,502 and an area of 67.4 km2.
+Bortigali (Bortigale) is a town and comune (municipality) in the Province of Nuoro in the autonomous island region of Sardinia in Italy, located about 120 km north of Cagliari and about 45 km west of Nuoro.
+It has 1,218 inhabitants.

-The municipality of Bortigali contains the frazione (subdivision) Mulargia.

-Bortigali borders the following municipalities: Birori, Bolotana, Dualchi, Macomer, Silanus.
+The municipality of Bortigali contains the frazione (subdivision) Mulargia, and borders the municipalities of Birori, Bolotana, Dualchi, Macomer, and Silanus.